Deep Squat Exercise: Reverse Sitting Damage with This Move

 How you rise from the deep squat exercise is just as important as the squat itself.
 This is where you can either reinforce healthy movement patterns or accidentally perpetuate the same dysfunction that sitting creates.

-1. Initiate with your hips: Before your knees move, push your hips back slightly and stick your butt out.
-This engages your glutes and hamstrings, the exact muscles that sitting weakens.
+1. Start with your hips: Before your knees move, push your hips back slightly and stick your butt out.
+This engages your glutes and hamstrings—the exact muscles that sitting weakens.

-2. Maintain your back curve: Keep that natural arch in your lower back as you rise.
+2. Keep your back curve: Maintain that natural arch in your lower back as you rise.
 Don’t let your spine round forward, which would recreate the sitting posture pattern.

 3. Drive through your heels: Press firmly through your heels while keeping your entire foot planted.
 This activates your posterior chain and prevents forward weight shifting.

-4. Keep your chest up: Maintain an proud chest throughout the entire rising motion.
+4. Keep your chest up: Maintain an upright chest throughout the entire rising motion.
 Your head should stay in a neutral position, not jutting forward.

-5. Stand tall: Finish the movement by fully extending your hips and standing completely upright with your shoulders back.
+5. Stand completely upright: Finish the movement by fully extending your hips and standing completely upright with your shoulders back.

 Not everyone can immediately perform a perfect deep squat exercise, especially if you’ve been sitting for years and have significant mobility restrictions.
-The key is to start where you are and gradually work toward the full position.
+I definitely couldn’t when I started.
+The key is to begin where you are and gradually work toward the full position.

 Beginner Modifications